Independent Assurance Initiative · Est. 2026

 Endpoint derivationAdjudication rules, response criteria, derived variable logicVerify derivation logic against protocol; reconstruct derived variables

-Sensitivity analysisAlternate censoring, alternate populations, alternate assumptionsIndependently evaluate conclusion stability under pre-specified alternatives
+Sensitivity analysisAlternate censoring, alternate populations, alternate assumptionsEvaluate conclusion stability under pre-specified alternatives

 Multiplicity adjustmentHierarchical testing, family-wise error control, FDR correctionVerify correction method and scope; recompute adjusted p-values